PepperonIT/Web_Interaction/src/demo/README.md

     - Pepper will prompt us to ask her something, to which we respond "cat"

 ## listen_demo
 Demonstrates the use of voice navigation with Pepper.
 This is a really newely introduced function so it's not bug free nor the easiest to explain.
-Basically you are (without Pepper promting you to) to first provide a language; Swedish or English.
+Basically you are to first provide a language; Swedish or English.
 Then you are to provide a method; Wikipedia or Google.

 Follow along in the terminal for the ques for when to talk.
+You can also listen to her prompts.
 ```
 Robot is listening to you...
 ```